 These early Bronze Age dates, together with the fragment of steatite (soapstone) encountered during the 1901 excavation , shows the cairn was re-entered – perhaps on more than one occasion – in its later life.

 The dates also suggest that the entrance passage was blocked in the Bronze Age, after the deposition of the cremated remains in the entrance passage around 2000BC.

 The eight human skulls most likely relate to the Neolithic use of the passage grave and their positions suggest the deliberate manipulation of human remains, presumably in a skeletal state.

 The skull in the western cell, for example, had been slotted into a tiny recess “ten inches long, six inches broad and six inches high” , prompting the excavators to ask “how the body could be disposed of with the head in that position.”

-Of the five surviving skull fragments, Dr Rebecca Crozier has noted that two show evidence of penetrating injuries, inflicted at, or around, the time of death .
-The position of the injuries, she suggests, are indicative of a kneeling victim being struck from behind .
-Although it is possible they were post-mortem, she feels the consistent position of the blows would be difficult to achieve on a corpse .
+Of the five surviving skull fragments, Dr Rebecca Crozier has noted that two show evidence of penetrating injuries, inflicted at, or around, the time of death.
+The position of the injuries, she suggests, are indicative of a kneeling victim being struck from behind.

 To Crozier it is impossible to know for certain what lay behind “these very significant injuries”.